+'''

+./makelmdz_fcm -arch local-gfortran-parallel -parallel mpi_omp -io xios -d 32x32x39 \

+-j 8 gcm

+'''

-./makelmdz_fcm -arch local -parallel mpi -io xios -d 32x32x39 -rad rrtm -cosp true -j 8 gcm As can be seen in the compile.sh script in the LMDZ directory.
+As can be seen in the compile.sh script in the LMDZ directory.

-Take the time to browse through the xml and histday.nc files in BENCH32x32x39 to identify definitions and settings that were used.
+Take the time to browse through the .xml and histday.nc files1 in BENCH32x32x39 to identify definitions and settings that were used.
 Note that the automated processing in the install script has renamed the executable gcm.e, but you may still find it in LMDZ/bin.